agrigoroi/hackmanchester/README.md

 We developed the website by using Google APIs which are the most reliable on displaying maps and satellite data.
 The shortest distance was calculated by the application of the classic Travelling Salesman problem.

+The site is made in nodejs and is cross compatible on all operating systems!
+During the hackathon we used three diferent operating systems to develop the website.
+Aqib (being the rich guy!) used MAC OS.
+Neha used Windows (cause she hates Linux).
+And Alex used Linux.

 <dl>
 <dt> Team Members </dt>